Theme Semester 2021 looks at the changing global climate — the soaring temperatures,

 life of its citizens.

-to social.
 Note to students and advisors: Pay attention to the faculty member listed for each

 course in order to sign up for the section that will connect to the Climates theme.